 RationalWiki’s standard accusation against the scholars it targets is that they are “pseudoscientists.”
 For example, the entry for a leading behavioral geneticist at King’s College London, Robert Plomin, is classified under “pseudoscience.”
 Even Cambridge University Press has an entry, which is classified under “pseudoscience” as well as “racism.”
 CUP is described as “ostensibly a respectable academic publisher [that] routinely publishes material espousing racialism and hereditarianism, some of it written by known white nationalists and pseudoscientists.
 The publication of this material by Cambridge University Press, as well as similar material published by Oxford University Press, is sometimes brought up by racialists to argue that their ideas are real science….[I]t is in fact a garbage publisher.”
 Targets are often accused of being “white nationalists” or “alt-right.”
 (The “alt-right” is a political movement whose members support white nationalism, hold negative attitudes toward nonwhites, and believe that Jews are undermining white gentile civilization for their own benefit.)
 Sometimes these accusations are insinuated rather than stated directly—I assume the administrators believe that this will protect them from libel lawsuits.

 Anyone with an Internet connection can create pages and edit RationalWiki.
 This is true for Wikipedia as well.
 The difference is that Wikipedia has a community of editors who make an (imperfect) effort to remove falsehoods and obviously biased content.
 RationalWiki’s editors will accept almost any contribution so long as it’s written from a radical left-wing perspective.
-This means that anyone can pursue a vendetta against any scientist/philosopher/journalist/commentator by creating a negative RationalWiki page about them, and their writing will be prominently displayed when that person’s name is searched on Google and will often be confused for a Wikipedia entry.
+This means that anyone can pursue a vendetta against any academic/journalist/commentator by creating a negative RationalWiki page about them, and their writing will be prominently displayed when that person’s name is searched on Google and will often be confused for a Wikipedia entry.

 Nathan Cofnas is a quasi-alt-right pseudoscientist associated with the HBD (“human-biodiversity”) movement.